Hadar933/TweetCLI/README.md

 ### Options
 (run `tweet -h` to see)
+positional arguments:
--  tweet: Text content of the tweet.
+  tweet                 Text content of the tweet

+options:
+  * -h, --help            show this help message and exit
-- -m path [path ...], --media path [path ...]: Path(s) to media file(s) to attach to the tweet.
+  * -m path [path ...], --media path [path ...]
+                        Path(s) to media file(s) to attach to the tweet
-- -v, --verbose: Print verbose logging information (default: True).
+  * -v, --verbose         Print verbose logging information
-- -u USERNAME, --username USERNAME: Username of the account to post the tweet to.
+  * -u USERNAME, --username USERNAME
+                        Username of the account to post the tweet to.
-- -s SCREENSHOT_PATH, --screenshot_path SCREENSHOT_PATH
+  * -s SCREENSHOT_PATH, --screenshot_path SCREENSHOT_PATH
                         Path to the screenshots directory, from which the latest image will be fetched when posting (if desired).
+  * -a, --automatic       Automatically post the tweet without asking for confirmation/other inputs.

 ### Example: